Interval Training for Runners: Techniques, Benefits, and Smarter Workouts

 • By wisely selecting the total number of intervals

-It is important to note here that the quicker the pace, then the longer the recovery you’ll need to be able to maintain the required times for each interval.
+It is important to note that the quicker the pace, the longer the recovery you’ll need to maintain the required times for each interval.
 Running at a 10km pace for a 5-minute interval feels very different from running an 800m pace over a 45-second interval.

 Imagine that you have a target of running 20 minutes for the 5k distance.
-This would equate to a 4.00 minutes/km pace that you’ll need to be able to sustain over the whole distance.
+This would equate to a 4.00 minutes/km pace that you’ll need to sustain over the whole distance.

-Start with intervals at your target race pace – 5km pace.
-This could be 6 x 800m in 3.12 (as 5k pace is 96 seconds per 400m) and take a 2 min recovery between intervals.
+Start with intervals at your target race pace—5km pace.
+This could be 6 x 800m at 3.12 (as 5k pace is 96 seconds per 400m), with a 2-minute recovery between intervals.

 The 3k is 3.50 minutes/km (6.08 minutes/mile) or 92 seconds per 400m.
 A good initial session is to run 8-12 repetitions of 400m in 92 seconds with a 92-second recovery.